Nikolas Cruz: A portrait of suspected Florida high school gunman who shot and killed 17 people

 “It was his gun,” Lewis said.
 “The family made him keep it in a locked gun cabinet in the house, but he had a key.”

-The family said they never witnessed Lewis shooting the gun but did see him with pellet guns.
+The family said they never witnessed Lewis shooting the gun, but did see him with pellet guns.

 Barbara Kumbatovich, the sister of Cruz’s mother, Lynda, said she heard the news at her home in Long Island, N.Y., and could not believe she knew the suspect.
 She told the South Florida Sun-Sentinel she only met Cruz once at a funeral when he was young.

 “I know she had been having some issues with them, especially the older one.
 He was being a problem.
 I know he did have some issues and he may have been taking medication.
 [He] did have some kind of emotional or difficulties,” Kumbatovich said. “[Lynda] kept a really close handle on both boys.
-They were not major issues, as far as I know, just things teenagers do like not coming home on time, maybe being disrespectful.”
+They were not major issues, as far as I know, just things teenagers do, like not coming home on time, maybe being disrespectful.”

+Kumbatovich told The Washington Post her sister was close with the boys who "put a lot of time and effort into those boys, trying to give them a good life and upbringing."

+She said she does not believe Cruz allegedly opened fire at the school due to his upbringing but maybe because of the recent passing of his mother.

 After he moved in with the family friend in Palm Beach County, he was urged to get a job and attend adult education classes.